rodrigoalveslima/ATLoad_back/README.md

 * ATLoad generates think times (i.e., time intervals between consecutive client requests) using a configurable statistical distribution (e.g., Poisson, uniform, or constant).
-* ATLoad can inject burstiness to the generation of think times using a *Markovian Arrival Process (MAP)*, as described in this [paper](https://dl.acm.org/doi/abs/10.1145/1555228.1555267).
+* ATLoad injects burstiness to the workload using a *Markovian Arrival Process (MAP)*, as described in this [paper](https://dl.acm.org/doi/abs/10.1145/1555228.1555267).
 * ATLoad generates a request mix using a graph where nodes represent request